 In 2004, Jensen hypothesized that aeruginascin is unlikely to cross the blood-brain barrier due to its quaternary ammonium group.4 Because of this barrier, he stated that aeruginascin might have “profound peripheral effects.”

 By analogy to Psilocybe alkaloids, Jensen also hypothesized that aeruginascin is metabolized quickly by the removal of the phosphate group.
-It’s dephosphorylation product, bufotenidine, is a potent and selective agonist of the serotonin 5-HT3 receptor.5 Bufotenidine binds to 5-HT3 with ten times the affinity of serotonin.6
+It’s dephosphorylation product, 4-HO-TMT, is structurally similar to bufotenidine except for the difference in the -OH substitution in the 4th/5th position.
+Bufotenidine is a potent and selective agonist of the serotonin 5-HT3 receptor.5 It binds to 5-HT3 receptor with ten times the affinity of serotonin.6

 5-HT3 is unique in the serotonin receptor family.
 It is not a G protein-coupled receptor (GPCR).
 It works via a ligand-gated ion channel.7 One of the effects of activation of the 5-HT3 receptor is nausea and vomiting which are common side effects of chemotherapy and radiation treatments.
 Antagonist drugs help control these side effects in cancer patients.8